110 S. Main Street

 Who do I call if I have questions about code enforcement or a complaint about a code violation?

 Springville City has adopted City Codes (laws) specifically designed to promote and maintain a safe and desirable living and working environment for citizens of our community free from nuisances.
-The City has a Code Enforcement Officer working in the Community Development Department whose primary responsibility is to administer a fair and unbiased enforcement program to correct violations of city codes and land use requirements.
-For code enforcement assistance, please call (801) 491-7861.
+For code enforcement assistance, please call the Police Department at (801) 491-5533.

 Who needs to obtain a Business License?